Searching, Matching, and Analyzing Greek Names

 Let’s consider an example specific to person names.
 Take the name Ραϋμόνδος (Rafmóndos or Raymond).
 The diaeresis in the diphthong αϋ is pronounced like the letter “i” in the English word “mine.”
 Without the diaeresis however, αυ sounds like av.

 As a rule of thumb, natural language processing is most successful when performed on text in its native language with a system that was trained on that language.
-This rule applied to all text analytics processes, not just name matching.
+This rule applies to all text analytics processes, not just name matching.
 When looking for your text analytics solution, search for tools that have multilingual training, not just one model applied to hundreds of languages.

 Consistent case normalization